Claude Code Integration

 - forge-analyzer: Codebase understanding and impact assessment

-- forge-developer: Code implementation
+- forge-developer: RED-GREEN-REFACTOR implementation

-- forge-tester: Test creation and execution
+- forge-tester: Test execution and coverage

-- forge-reviewer: Code quality assessment
+- forge-reviewer: Code review

 - forge-reviewer: Final quality assessment